 When we feel stressed or anxious, our bodies release cortisol – the stress hormone – which can increase appetite and is shown to increase fat and sugar intake.
 As I have shared with many of my clients, it is natural for humans to reach for sugary or high carb options during stressful life events.
 This is because of brain hormones telling us we need these foods for quick fuel and the release of our happy hormones for momentary relief.
-Naturally, this eat and trigger affect causes us to do this out of habit when we feel stress creeping in.
-And while temporarily these foods can provide some relief, research shows that making these choices more often over time can actually negatively impact your mood.
+Naturally, this eat and trigger affect causes us to do this out of habit.
+Temporarily these foods can provide some relief, but research shows that making these choices more often over time can negatively impact your mood.

 There is a laundry list of physiological reasons why the eating habit/mental health relationship have this correlation.
 Happy gut bacteria, adequate intake of vitamins & minerals, sustained blood sugar and insulin levels…but I won’t bore you with the science of it all.
-The point is that even though cinnamon toast crunch tastes like childhood to you (read: me) that the momentary joy it brings right now won’t take away worries in the long run.
-So what do we do?,
+The point is that even though cinnamon toast crunch tastes like childhood to you (read: me) that the momentary joy it brings right now won’t help in the long run.
+So what do we do?

 Try our best to focus on maintaining some – any – sense of healthy habits and mindfulness.

 Eating a balanced diet (80% real whole lean proteins, fruits and vegetables, whole grains that are low in added sugar and saturated fat and 20% some treats) and being physically active can help improve well-being and alleviate depression.
-Snacking on whole foods or trying new, healthy pantry staple recipes can be a fun way to tackle healthy eating right now.
+Snacking on whole foods or trying new, healthy pantry staple recipes can be a fun way to tackle healthy eating.

 Instead of heading to the kitchen in search of something sweet or salty the next time you’re feeling overwhelmed, try journaling, reading a book or calling a friend.
 Move your body every day – whether it is a walk outside, a fitness app or deep cleaning.
 You’ll feel productive and better overall because of it.